SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/create-email-template.md

 14. In the **Intention** field, click the arrow ![icon][img1] and select one of the predefined options from the dropdown.
 These items are used in connection with status monitors in SuperOffice CRM (requires a SAINT licence).

-15. Check the **Publish** box to allow a user to select, in the Document screen, that the document template in question should be made available to external users.
+15. Check the **Publish** box to allow a user to select, in the Document dialog, that the document template in question should be made available to external users.

 16. Specify the default setting for the **Our reference (default)** field using template variables, for example {auth} for the sender's first and last names.